What is a surcharge?

 Merchants who choose to surcharge must:

-• Merchants must notify PayJunction 30 days prior to beginning to surcharge.
+- Merchants must notify Mastercard 30 days prior to beginning to surcharge.

-• The Surcharge amount can be fixed or variable, but it must be charged the same on all card brands and all payment channels.
+- The Surcharge amount must be the same on all card brands and all payment channels.

 State and Local Laws